santi4o/santi4o/README.md

 - 👋 Hi, I’m Aldo
 - 👀 I’m interested in full stack web development, cybersecurity and cloud computing.
-- 🌱 I’m currently learning cybersecurity & CSS
+- 🌱 I’m currently learning frontend in Microsoft and InnovAcción Virtual Launch X program
-- 💞️ I’m looking to collaborate on web development and cloud computing architecture projects
+- 💞️ I’m looking to collaborate on software development projects
-- 📫

 <!---
 santi4o/santi4o is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.